pablo-meier/Pablog/posts/2018-03-28-overthinking-a-tomb-raider.md

 I'll broaden the statement that everything concerning her dad was fluffy and unnecessary.
 Nobody cares or has ever cared about Lara Croft on the basis of whatever "being a Croft" means.
-Her growth as a character in the newer games is stronger in the games precisely because she does it entirely on her own.
+Her growth as a character in the newer games is stronger precisely because she does it entirely on her own.

 The games knew where to apply thick layers of schlock and where not to.
-The movie has this weird thematic issue with whether or not magic behind the tomb their raiding is real; the games just said "fuck it, we're owning it, magic is a thing because it makes the game more fun."
+The movie has this weird thematic issue with whether or not magic behind the tomb they're raiding is real; the games just said "fuck it, we're owning it, magic is a thing because it makes the game more fun."
 The movies made weaker choices.
 Ditto Matthias (the villain) who was the wrong amount of ham.

 The callbacks to the game were not well-selected or well-executed.
-Lara holding two pistols as the final shot is a silly callback to promo materials of the bad old days, Croft Manor as a setting could have been made to please fans a whole lot more with an action or training sequence there ([or locking a butler in a meat freezer][7]).
+Lara holding two pistols as the final shot is a silly callback to promo materials of the bad old days; Croft Manor as a setting could have been made to please fans a whole lot more with an action or training sequence there ([or locking a butler in a meat freezer][7]).
 If a studio can greenlight Shia LeBeouf swinging from vines with the help of monkeys in _Indiana Jones and the Kingdom of the Crystal Skull_, surely